carteaga/weather-app/README.md

 # weather-app
-Simple web page that search weather in your location powered via [openweathermap] https://openweathermap.org/api
+Simple web page that search weather in your location powered via https://openweathermap.org/api.
+Example in https://carteagas-weather-app.netlify.app/

 ## Installation
 You need .env file with the next variables: